fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/Ex7ibm.md

 - Task 1: Create New - Dataflow Gen2

 ### Task 1: Create New - Dataflow Gen2

+In this task, you will create a new **Dataflow Gen2** in Microsoft Fabric's Data Factory, utilizing Copilot's natural language capabilities to ingest and transform data efficiently.

 1. Select the workspace **fabric-<inject key="DeploymentID" enableCopy="false"/>** (this is the workspace that mimics the lab environment)